viamrobotics/docs/docs/services/vision/classification.md

 ## Code

-The following code gets the robot’s Vision Service and then runs a classifier vision model on an image from the robot's camera `"cam1"`:
+The following code gets the robot’s vision service and then runs a classifier vision model on an image from the robot's camera `"cam1"`.

+{{% alert title="Tip" color="tip" %}}

+Pass the name of the physical camera you configured, *not* the name of the transform camera, to the Vision Service methods.

+{{% /alert %}}

 {{< tabs >}}
 {{% tab name="Python" %}}